 Make cybersecurity a business priority

 Unsurprisingly, 88% of small business owners believe their business is vulnerable to a cyberattack.
-In response to the pandemic, many organizations made a quick shift to remote work.
+In response to the pandemic, many organizations quickly shifted to remote work.
 This often started without a set cybersecurity infrastructure or employee training to address the increased risk exposure.

 As cyberattacks become more frequent and targeted, understanding the vulnerabilities and available resources to help prevent, identify, and respond to an attack is essential to small business owners.
-Unmanaged cyber risks can expose a small business to a wide variety of vulnerabilities.
+Unmanaged cyber risks can expose a small business to various vulnerabilities.

 Emphasize cybersecurity education